MileHacker Logo

 Traditional Markets & Crafts

-• Muttrah Souq: Important stop for frankincense, Omani silver (khanjar daggers), textiles, spices, traditional clothing.
+• Muttrah Souq: Important make a stop for frankincense, Omani silver (khanjar daggers), textiles, spices, traditional clothing.

 • Seafood Market (Muttrah): Early morning visit for a lively atmosphere and glimpse into local life.